SeqviriouM/english-courses/english.md

 3. France - a Frenchman - the French
 4. Russia - a Russian - Russians
 5. China - a Chinese - the Chinese
-6. Brazil - a Brazilian - the Brazilians
+6. Brazil - a Brazilian - Brazilians
 7. England - an Englishman - the English

 ### Coursebook p.
 40-41